-You should calculate the time limit from the day after you receive the objection (whether the day after is a working day or not) until the corresponding calendar date in the next month.
+You should calculate the time limit from the day you receive the request (whether it is a working day or not) until the corresponding calendar date in the next month.

-An organisation receives an objection on 3 September.
-The time limit will start from the next day (4 September).
-This gives the organisation until 4 October to comply with the objection.
+An organisation receives a request on 3 September.
+The time limit will start from the same day.
+This gives the organisation until 3 October to comply with the request.